juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 ____

 Elder Nara leaned back into his chair and rested his legs on the table.
-His working leg raised by itself, but he had to move the dessicated one by hand.
+His working leg raised by itself, but he had to move the desiccated one by hand.

 "Guy was right," he said out loud.
 "It's more entertaining than I thought.
 Who knew that watching people arguing would be so much fun?"